What Happens If You Don’t Report A Car Accident?

 Suddenly, you are jolted forward as a car hits you from behind.
 You and the other driver pull to the shoulder and inspect the damage to your vehicles, and find none.
 The other driver apologizes profusely and accepts blame for the fender bender.
 You exchange information just to be safe, and go off on your own way, thinking that everything is fine.

 Days later you feel that your neck and back have grown stiff and your head throbs off and on.
 This is just one common example of a driver who was not at fault and who decided not to report an auto accident to their car insurance provider, later regretting that decision.
 In this case, you are forced to take weeks off from work, you can no longer pick up your kids, you can not even perform house duties, and will soon have mounting medical and physical therapy bills to pay.
+If you find yourself in this situation, don’t hesitatate, call our experienced Houston car accident lawyers.
+We are waiting to help you.

 Consequences of Not Reporting a Crash